-We apologize for the frustration and disappointment this may cause, and we thank you for your understanding and patience as our region works to limit the impacts of this situation.
+We thank you for your understanding and patience as our region works to limit the impacts of the pandemic.
+We look forward to sharing History Boxes in the 2020-21 school year.

 Rental Fee: $35 for one week; $10 extra for each additional week.